RedisLabsModules/ramp_analyzer/README.md

 ramp-Analizer > help dumpdeps

-        Dump the dependencies and optional-dependencies section in the ramp file
+        Dump the dependencies and supported-dependencies section in the ramp file

 ramp-Analizer > help dumpfiles